hexive/sunpaper/README.md

 Sunpaper takes a few configuration options available by editing the sunpaper.sh file directly:

+> NOTE: if you change settings, you'll need to also remove the cache file at ~/.config/sunpaper.cache to see the changes before the next time event.

-You'll need to set your latitude and longitude for your current location.
+Set your latitude and longitude for your current location.
 If you aren't sure you can get these numbers from places like [latlong.net](https://www.latlong.net/) or even google maps.

 Make sure your latitude number ends with N
 `latitude="38.9072N"`